Health Research and Data Analytics Hub

-Our vision is to improve health outcomes and health service delivery in Western Australia through the effective application and integration of our skills in clinical trials conduct, data capture and management, data linkage and analytics, digital health, and health systems and health economics research.
+Our vision is to improve health outcomes and health service delivery through the effective application and integration of our skills and experience in clinical trials conduct, data capture and management, data linkage and analytics, digital health, health systems and health economics, epidemiology and biostatistics.

-Drawing on current and future infrastructure, analytical capabilities, domain expertise and strategic relationships with the Western Australian Health Translation Network, primary care, the health industry and government, we aim to:
+Drawing on current and future infrastructure, analytical capabilities, domain expertise and strategic relationships with primary care, the health industry and government, we aim to:

 - lead clinical trials and outcomes research capabilities for Western Australia

 - better understand patient pathways and care practices associated with positive health outcomes